slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Services
 A service is an object that is concerned with the execution of business logic or business rules.
 It can utilize other services and DAOs to achieve it's business goals.

-The following conventions should apply:
-- They must be declared as beans either using annotations or xml configuration
-- The name must:
-	- contain the suffix **Service**
+ As services are interfaces and implementing classes, the conventions for the same apply.
+Additionally, the names of services interfaces and classes must contain the suffix **Service**
 	- contain only alphanumeric characters
 	- be in **Pascal** case
 - All attributes of a service must be in **Camel** case